-Braces are used to fix a range of teeth and bite issues, but despite the marketing hype not all types of braces are suitable for everyone – certain problems will do better with some braces than others.
-Your orthodontist is best placed to determine what will and won't work for you.
+Braces are used to fix a range of teeth and bite irregularities, but despite the marketing hype not all types of braces are suitable for everyone – some will fix certain problems better than others.

 Brackets and wire

-Conventional braces have come a long way since the metal train tracks of old.
+Conventional braces have come a long way since the metal 'train tracks' of old.
 For one, the brackets (the bits that stick on your teeth) are smaller, can be made from stainless steel, titanium or ceramic, and can be silver, gold, clear or tooth-coloured.
 Stainless steel brackets are the most economical option.

 Clear aligners (Invisalign, ClearCorrect, ClearPath)

 Invisalign hit the market in 1999, targeting adults with the promise of teeth straightening without braces.
-According to the company, more than three million people around the world have started Invisalign treatment.
+According to the company, more than six million people around the world have used Invisalign treatment.
 It consists of a series of clear plastic moulds – think slimline mouthguards – which are worn for about 22 hours a day.

-The system offers a couple of key advantages over the traditional wire and brackets braces: they're almost unnoticeable to others and they can be removed for eating and cleaning teeth or even for a special occasion.
+This system offers a couple of key advantages over traditional wire and brackets braces.
+First, they're almost unnoticeable to others.
+Second, you can take them out before eating and cleaning your teeth, or even for a special occasion.